dmel642/UnityCullingFix/README.md

 7. Look through each result finding a class that contains all three methods that are needed: "OnEnable", "OnDisable", and "OnPreCull"
 8. Take note of the full class name listed in search results (that includes the namespace).
 9. Replace all references of ValveCamera in the code to the class name you found previously.
 10. Take note of the methods you want to patch and whether they are public/private or static.
-If they are public use BindingFlags.Public  If private or protected use BindingFlags.NonPublic and if method is static use BindingFlags.Static instead of BindingFlags.Instance
+If they are public use BindingFlags.Public  If private or protected use BindingFlags.NonPublic and if method is static use BindingFlags.Static instead of BindingFlags.Instance (Not using the appropriate binding flags will result in a Nullreference exception error when loading the game)
 11. Remove the old Assembly-CSharp.dll reference in Visual Studio and add a reference to the one in the game you want to patch.
 12. Build the project and place your new CullFix.dll into the Mods folder of the game you want to fix.